nodelike/portfolio/pages/blogs/posts/entropy.md

 ---

 I recently watched DUNE part two.
 When I was watching the movie, I was completely immeresed in the universe of DUNE.
 That movie gave me a new experience that opened my mind to new universes.
 I would like to have new experiences like that.
+I want to see what it would really like if were to face an alien civilization like in the 3 Body Problem series.

+In denial of death, I want power over nature.
+In search for truth, I want infinite experiences.

+I believe there is an civilization out there in the past, present or the future which will outlast time through VR and increases the render rate of the subjective experience.

+I think the ultimate game is to actualize the mind of the god.
+Or in Schopenhauer's terms, reinforce the Will of the nature.
+Even the god is dying.
+God wants to [outlast the universe](https://youtu.be/5UxUS6bPiT8).